JMtSG/CelloMeterAI/README.md

 ## Usage (from pre-built Windows release)
+- Download a .zip of the program from [the releases page](https://github.com/JMtSG/CelloMeterAI/releases) and unzip it on your computer
-- Copy your images into the `input_images` directory.
+- Copy your images into the `input_images` folder
 - Configure the program in `settings.yaml` (optional)
 - Double click `CelloMeterAI` to run
 - You'll find annotated images in the `results` directory.
 There will also be a .xlsx spreadsheet summary of the results included.

 ## Usage (from source code)
+- Clone this repo to your local machine
 - Copy your images into the `input_images` directory.
 - Ensure dependencies are installed: `pip install -r requirements.txt`
 - Configure the program in `settings.yaml` (optional)